 |High School Students

 Grand View offers a variety of opportunities for high school students, transfer students, and more.
 We accept several kinds of college-level credit as transfer credit.

-Entering students who have participated in Advanced Placement Programs of the College Entrance Examinations Board while in high school may receive college credit if they attain scores of three or better on the Advanced Placement Test.
+Entering students who have participated in Advanced Placement (AP) programs of the College Entrance Examinations Board while in high school may receive college credit if they attain scores of three or better on the Advanced Placement Test.

-For more information, contact the Associate Director of Student Success: Academic Support and Disability Services, Joy Brandt at jbrandt @ grandview.edu or (515) 263-2971.
+For more information, please contact the Associate Director of Student Success: Academic Support and Disability Services, Michele Lively at mlively @ grandview.edu or (515) 263-2971.

 With departmental approval, Grand View awards credit in some cases for successfully completed International Baccalaureate exams.